Sofia Coppola: 1998–2003: Directorial debut and acclaim

-Coppola has collaborated with Murray on three projects including Lost in Translation (2003).
+Coppola has collaborated with Bill Murray on three projects including Lost in Translation (2003).

 Coppola's second feature Lost in Translation (2003) won her the Academy Award for best original screenplay and three Golden Globe Awards including Best Picture Musical or Comedy.
 After Lina Wertmüller and Jane Campion, Coppola became the third female director to be nominated for an Academy Award for Directing and the second to win the Original Screenplay award, after Campion in 1994 (Wertmüller was also nominated).
 Her win for the best original screenplay in 2003 made her a third-generation Oscar winner.
 Coppola was the second woman, after Edith Head, to be nominated for three Oscars in one night.
 In 2004, Coppola was invited to join the Academy of Motion Picture Arts and Sciences.
 Coppola shot Lost in Translation in 27 days, with a small crew, working without permits.
 Scenes were filmed impromptu on the street, while scenes shot at the Park Hyatt Hotel allowed the crew to use its corridors between two and three in the morning without disturbing guests.

-The film received positive reception and acclaim, though also generated controversy due the film's usage "of Japan as an exotic and bizarre landscape for its American protagonists".
-The group Asian Mediawatch lobbied against the film's Academy Award nominations, stating "The film has no meaningful Japanese roles, nor is there any significant dialogue between the main characters and the Japanese.
-Such portrayals perpetuate negative stereotypes and attitudes that are harmful to Asian Americans in the US, where a significant minority of Americans already have negative attitudes towards Asians."
-Coppola responded to these allegations in an interview for The Independent, "I can see why people might think that, but I know I'm not racist.
-I think if everything's based on truth, you can make fun, have a little laugh, but also be respectful of a culture.
-I just love Tokyo, and I'm not mean-spirited...Even on our daily call sheets, they would mix up the 'rs' and the 'ls' – all that was from experience, it's not made up.
-I guess someone has misunderstood my intentions.
+The film faced several controversies including accusations of anti-Asian racism and Orientalism.
+The organization Asian Mediawatch lobbied against the film's Academy Award nominations, stating the film "dehumanizes the Japanese people by portraying them as a collection of shallow stereotypes who are treated with disregard and disdain."
+They further argued that such characterizations perpetuate negative attitudes that harm Asian Americans within the United States, citing an existing climate of anti-Asian sentiment.'
+The group also directed criticism at Coppola, asserting, "Had this film been set in Africa or Mexico, for example, we do not think Ms. Coppola would have given such an insensitive and racist portrayal of a people."
+In The Guardian, Kiku Day accused the film of "anti-Japanese racism", arguing that "Coppola's negative stereotyping of the Japanese makes her more the thinking person's Sylvester Stallone than a cinematic genius.
+Good luck to the director for getting away with it, but what on earth are people with some semblance of taste doing saluting it?"
+Coppola responded to these accusations in an interview for The Independent, "I can see why people might think that, but I know I'm not racist … I guess someone has misunderstood my intentions.
 It bugs me, because I know I'm not racist."

+In 2024, during an interview with The New Yorker, Coppola acknowledged that certain aspects of the film had not aged well, stating, "It was a different time … I haven't thought about how I would approach it now, but probably not in the same way."